StackStorm/st2/docs/source/actionchain.rst

 Details:

-* `chain` is the array property that contains action elements.
+* ``chain`` is the array property that contains tasks, which incapsulate action invocation.
-* Action elements are named action execution specifications.
-The name is scoped to an ActionChain and is used as a reference to an action element.
+* Tasks are named action execution specifications.
+The name is scoped to an ActionChain and is used as a reference to a task.
-* `ref` property of an action element points to an Action registered in |st2|.
+* ``ref`` property of an task points to an Action registered in |st2|.
-* `on-success` is the link to action element to invoke next on a successful execution.
-If not provided the ActionChain will terminate with status set to success.
+* ``on-success`` is the link to a task to invoke next on a successful action execution.
+If not provided, the ActionChain will terminate with status set to `success`.
-* `on-failure` is the link to action element to invoke next on a failed execution.
-If not provided the ActionChain will terminate with the status set to error.
+* ``on-failure`` is an optional link to a task to invoke next on a failed action execution.
+If not provided, the ActionChain will terminate with the status set to `error`.
-* `default` is an optional top level property that specifies the start of an ActionChain.
+* ``default`` is an optional top level property that specifies the start of an ActionChain.
+If ``default`` not explicitly specified, the ActionChanin starts from the first action.

 ActionChain metadata
 ~~~~~~~~~~~~~~~~~~~~